 Common questions about attractions and activities in Seoul.

-Where can I see the best night views in Seoul?
+Where are the best Seoul night views and sunset spots?

-What scams should I watch for in Seoul?
+What scams or rip-offs should I watch for in Seoul?

 More on Seoul